Visit Svalbard; What To Do As Svalbard Tourist

 Final Thoughts On If You Should Visit Svalbard?

 It’s in the absolute top echelon of experiences on the planet, in my opinion, vastly exceeding all my expectations.
 Sure, it’s not too cheap.
 But life is a beautiful adventure.
 And if you do make it, do it right.
 Go and sleep in a lodge (or even better, a tent!), ride a snowmobile, disconnect from the online world, and appreciate the privilege of being in a place like this.
-Enjoy.
+Jam pack your Svalbard Itinerary with everything you can, it’s unlikely you’ll be back.
+So go and Enjoy!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!